 ACB arrests forest ranger for accepting bribe

-Palghar's ACB arrested two forest officials for demanding a ₹1.30 lakh bribe from a landowner for construction permission near the highway.
+Palghar's ACB arrested two forest officials for allegedly demanding ₹1.30 lakh from a landowner for permission to build additional doors.

 MUMBAI: Palghar’s Anti-Corruption Bureau (ACB) arrested a forest ranger and a forest security officer of the Vasai Forest department for allegedly demanding ₹1.30 lakh from a landowner seeking permission to put up additional doors for his chawl that would face the Mumbai-Ahmedabad Highway.